suo-onobrakpeya/suo-onobrakpeya.github.io/_pages/about.md

 About Me
 ======
-I am a public health researcher and health educator.
+I am a public health doctoral student, researcher and health educator.
 My research thus far has focused on health promotion and behaviors around COVID-19 vaccination, barriers to physical activity among African women and menarche in girls.
 Summarily, my research has encompassed women's health, health behavior and promotion.
 I am interested in promoting and improving health of women and vulnerable populations through impactful and research-informed interventions.

 Research Interests
 ======